tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Build electrical module with basic data sheet options for electrical tagged items
 - [x] Enhance electrical module, allowing interconnection of tagged items with cables to model a distribution network
 - [x] Build a module generator.
-- [ ] Build a tagable generator.
+- [x] Build a tagable generator.
 - [ ] Enhance electrical model with network load calculations
-- [ ] Enhance the existing database models to allow revison control of data
+- [ ] Enhance the existing database models to include revison control of data
 - [ ] Build a document control module to manage document storage, issue, history including versions
 - [ ] Build a bookkeeping module to manage financial transactions
 - [ ] Build a process piping module similar to the electrical module, using pipes and fittings to model a process piping network
 - [ ] Build an asset management module to track assets and link from design to maintenance
 - [ ] Build a maintenance management module
+- [ ] Add hazardous area functionality

 ## Technical Debt

 - [x] Refactor models to incorporate i18n messages for validations
-- [ ] Refactor error messages partial to use i18n.
+- [x] Refactor error messages partial to use i18n.
-- [ ] Refactor error views to use i18n.
+- [x] Refactor error views to use i18n.
 - [x] Refactor roles new view and projects edit view to translate resource names with a key value pair in the select field.
 - [x] Serve bootstrap from local dev or prod
 - [ ] Review all policies and tests for compliance with guidelines